tilt-dev/minikube-local/README.md

 we recommend using a local registry for faster image pushing and pulling.

 This repo documents the best way to set it up.

-## UPDATE

-For a more comprehensive tool for messing around with local clusters and registries, check out [ctlptl](http://github.com/tilt-dev/ctlptl).

-`ctlptl` uses many of the techniques in this shell script.

 ## Why use Minikube with a local registry?